SyMerge: From Non-Interference to

 Method

 SyMerge tackles the label scarcity challenge in model merging by turning individually fine-tuned models into expert teachers.
-Instead of unstable entropy minimization, we adopt a self-labeling strategy that distills each teacher’s most confident predictions into the merged model.
+Instead of relying on entropy minimization, we use expert-guided self-labeling to provide a stable training signal on unlabeled target data.

 Experimental Results